Our staff

 Secretary

 Liza is a graduate of Aliquippa High School and Point Park College.
-She and her husband Jake have lived in Beaver for 27 years, raising 2 daughters.
+She and her husband Jake have two daughters, and four grandchildren.
 Liza enjoys traveling, walking/hiking, dancing, and knitting.
-She has been with Noll Funeral Home since July, 2015
+She assists with all office duties and the finances at Noll Funeral Homes.
+She has been with Noll Funeral Home since July, 2015.

 Mike Tress